 Maybe you have a specific use for your bag in which a traditional briefcase couldn’t help.
 My wife is a teacher, and she totes books, homework, and papers home every day.
 Sure, a briefcase would work, but what she really needs is a tote bag.
 She literally only needs a bag with a handle.
 Maybe you enjoy a good cocktail or drink with friends, and you find yourself carrying unwieldy bottles every week.
 You might need Jackson Wayne’s Bourbon Bag, which can carry up to three tall bottles in the main compartment and two pint-size bottles on the sides.
 So, consider your specific use, and find the appropriate bag for you.

 One of the most important considerations in your journey: quality.
-What type of leather is it made of, and how thick is it?
+What type of leather is it made of?
 What is the stitching and hardware like?
 How long will the bag last?
-Jackson Wayne prides themselves on their impeccable quality, from thick, full-grain, vegetable-tanned leather, solid antique brass hardware, and heavy-duty bonded thread.
+Jackson Wayne prides themselves on their impeccable quality, from thick, full-grain leather, solid antique brass hardware, and heavy-duty bonded thread.
 It’s safe to say this will not be an issue when considering Jackson Wayne.

 Let’s talk about colors quickly.
 In the world we live in, appearance matters.
 Take time to think about what color bag you want.
 In general, the darker the color, the more formal it is.
 Take the most formal occasion, a funeral: black suit, black shoes.
 Business meeting: navy or charcoal suit, brown or black shoes.
 Business casual, lighter colored clothing, lighter colored shoes.
 Casual: anything goes—except for socks and sandals, you monster.
 When using this bag, what formality of dress will you be wearing?
 If it’s formal business, consider Black.
 If it’s just jeans and a t-shirt, Saddle Tan is perfect.
 Or if it’s somewhere in between or a mixture of formalities for your usage, Vintage Brown is perfect.
 Just think of it like your shoes.
 What color shoes work best with your outfit?
 And if formality is not an issue, what color clothes do you wear?
 Your color of bag should probably be similar.